 As in, this makes one ginormous oatmeal chocolate chip cookie, perfect to slice and share with a crowd.

 Kind of like a cookie cake.
-Except it’s not as thick as a cookie cake, and I didn’t cover it with frosting.
-So we’re going to go with giant cookie, instead of cookie cake.
+Except it’s not quite as thick as a cookie cake, and I didn’t cover it with frosting.
+So we’re going to go with calling it a giant cookie, instead of cookie cake.

 Tomato, tomahto – whatever you want to call it, it’s delicious.

 One of the reasons I love giant cookies/cookie cakes so much is getting the best of both worlds when it comes to cookie texture.

 Crispy?
 Soft?
 You can have both at the same time!
 The outside edge starts to get crispy and firm, while the middle of the cake is soft and chewy.

 Also a bonus?
 It takes waaaay less time to make a giant cookie than lots of normal-sized cookies.
 And way less time is the name of the game with a newborn at home!